Mikadifo/Mikadifo/README.md

 🧠 I'm currently learning UI/UX design, AI, Cybersecurity and Lua.

-👯‍♀️ I'm looking to collaborate on any project, especially those using React or Javascript.
+👯‍♀️ I'm looking to collaborate on any project, especially on those using React or Javascript.

 🤔 I'm looking for help with AI topics and new web technologies.